 - Critically evaluate the work of others for clarity, appropriate style, ethical soundness and sensitivity.

-The major in Public Relations is a demanding 33-credit course major for undergraduate students that will engage students in the study of strategic communication and prepare students for a broad range of careers.
+The major in Public Relations is a 33-credit course major for undergraduate students that will engage students in the study of strategic communication and prepare students for a broad range of careers.
 The Public Relations major consists of 11 three-credit courses.
 All Public Relations majors complete a set of seven required courses known as public relations foundations.
 Public relations majors must also complete one writing course, one ethics course, and two electives.
 With the aid of the communication faculty, students have the ability to focus their studies in several areas of interest and to develop a personalized trajectory that best suits their theoretical and applied interests.
 Public Relations majors are strongly encouraged to complete minors related to their areas of interest, to continue their foreign language beyond the intermediate level, to study abroad, enroll in service-learning courses, and to pursue internships that allow for applied learning of theoretical material.

 Students are encouraged to meet with faculty advisors to design a comprehensive academic plan that takes advantage of the varied offerings in the Communication Department as well as from complimentary majors, minors and programs across the University to fulfill their public relations major.